 Follow the R86 Car Park signs.
 When arriving at the car park follow the marshal's instructions.
-The walk to the finish line takes about five minutes.
+The finish is right next to the car park.

-About the size of a normal gym bag, a medium sized bag you'd normally carry some footwear and a change of clothes in.
+About the size of a normal gym bag, a medium sized bag you would normally carry some footwear and a change of clothes in.
 Your bag must weigh no more than 15Kg.

-The R86 hosts the UK Trail Running Championships Ultra Distance as recognised by UKA and British Athletics.
-It's important that runners compete against other ultra runners.
+The R86 hosts the British Trail Running Championships Ultra Distance as recognised by UKA and British Athletics.
+It is important that runners compete against other ultra-runners.
 By ensuring that all runners have recently run an ultra it promotes competition and fairness.
-Additionally qualifying gives the runner some indication of just how far 86 miles is and how long it may take.
+Additionally, qualifying gives the runner some indication of just how far 86 miles is and how long it may take.

 All runners need the following mandatory kit: